 Key Features

-I purchased a 12-pack of the Henreepow AA NiMH batteries to fuel my garden’s 12 solar swaying lights – these dazzling lamps stay lit up from dawn until after midnight.
+I bought a 12-pack of Henreepow AA NiMH batteries for the 12 solar swaying lights in my garden, which stay on from evening till past midnight.

 The Ni-MH cells guarantee a charge/discharge cycle of up to 1,200 times – I have been using them for over 8 months now without even a single blip in their performance.